Custom carrier

 Configuration of Uber

-Uber offers a helpful similar to the subscription pattern in fulfillmenttools.
-We can establish a connection from Uber towards the created service by creating a webhook for event.delivery_status events like so in their UI (in german language):
+Uber offers a webhook mechanism similar to the subscription pattern in fulfillmenttools.
+A connection from Uber to the created service can be established by creating a webhook for event.delivery_status events in the Uber developer dashboard (example UI shown in German):